-Brent Symphony Orchestra
+Join Brent Symphony Orchestra

-We are always pleased to hear from potential new members who would like to join our orchestra.
-We aim for high standards of musicianship, at the same time as having fun and enjoying making music.
-We have open vacancies for string players, horn players and trombone players.
-Please contact us at contact@brentso.org.uk if you are interested.
+We are always pleased to hear from potential new members who would like to join the Brent Symphony Orchestra.
+We aim for high standards of musicianship while having fun and enjoying making music.

 Rehearsals: Wednesday evenings 7:15 – 9:45 (with tea break)